flagpolejs/flagpole/docs/ivalue.md

 context.assert(text.length).greaterThan(0);
 ```

+### lowercase: iValue (readonly)

+Makes the value an lowercase string.

+### mid: iValue (readonly)

+Gets the middle item from this array or object and returns it as a new iValue.

 ### name: string (readonly)

 Get a friendly name for this Value, which may be something like the selector if it's an element or something similar that is hopefully human readable.
 This is mainly used when you do not provide specific assertion messages so that Flagpole can create meaningful default messages.